CompetentGroove/mcp-chat/README.md

 - **URL**: For remotely hosted MCP services
  - **Token**: API token for server access

-Current MCP integrations include Gmail, Google Calendar, image generation, and support for custom servers to connect with virtually any API or service.
+Current MCP servers can include image generation and custom services to connect with virtually any API or service.

 ## 🌐 API Endpoints